KULeuvenADVISE/dabstract/README.md

 A full documentation will be made available soon.
 Till then, one can check the examples/introduction folder for the readme1/2/3_*.py scripts.

 This repo will also serve as a container for all ISAAC related datasets and ADVISE datasets (public and private branch).

+## Install instruction
+1) clone to a folder of choice (should be easily accessible, e.g. among other utilities)
+2) go to folder in terminal
+3) pip install --editable

+The --editable flag makes sure that the package uses the files you used for installing as source, such that you can adjust and push updates to this repository when you have a new feature or for a bug fix.